orval/rakosh/docs/docs.md

 | vein | Vertices, Edges | a route through the mine that defines a nugget's location |
 | primary | Graph | internal - defines the relationship between all other objects |
 | edges | Edges | internal - name of the collection use for all edges |

-### TODO

-* nugget content scroll bar
-* keyboard navigation plus gatsby build warnings
-* embedded images
-* CLI command to simplify creation of new FS vertices
-* search box usage hints
-* define passages using symbolic links to directories in the filesystem deposit
-* write some more docs
-* "tags" for search (plus author)
-* dark mode
-* support `<link>` links in markdown

 ### Writing Markdown